Rude Talk in Athens

 “Witty, civilized and intelligent narcotourism.” —Kirkus Reviews

 “At once sexy and repulsive, the novel manages to plant sharp moral and cultural barbs in its gorge-feast of a plot.” —Publishers Weekly

 MARK HASKELL SMITH is the author of six novels with one-word titles including Moist, Salty, and Blown; as well as the non-fiction books Rude Talk in Athens: Comedy, Democracy, and the Most Important Writer You’ve Never Heard Of; Heart of Dankness: Underground Botanists, Outlaw Farmers, and the Race for the Cannabis Cup; and Naked at Lunch: A Reluctant Nudist’s Adventures in the Clothing-Optional World.

-His work has appeared in the Los Angeles Times, the Los Angeles Review of Books, Salon, Vulture, Alta, and Literary Hub.
+His work has appeared in the Los Angeles Times, Salon, Alta, Literary Hub, and others.
 He is an associate professor in the MFA program for Writing and Writing for the Performing Arts at the University of California Riverside, Palm Desert Graduate Center.